1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is IBS-D?

-IBS-D, or Irritable Bowel Syndrome with Diarrhea, is a subtype of IBS marked by frequent loose stools, abdominal cramping, and urgency.
+IBS-D which is Irritable Bowel Syndrome with Diarrhea is a sub-type of IBS that is characterized by frequent loose stools, abdominal discomfort and urge.
 The ICD-10 code for IBS-D is K58.0.

 How is IBS-D diagnosed?

-Diagnosis is based on your symptom history and physical exam.
-We may also use lab tests or imaging to rule out other conditions.
-The official ICD-10 code we assign is K58.0.
+Diagnosis will be on the basis of your symptom history and physical examination.
+We can also do lab tests or Imaging to eliminate other conditions.
+We would classify it into an official ICD-10 code of K58.0.

 What's the ICD-10 code for IBS without diarrhea?